Macquarie River

-The Macquarie River - Wambuul is part of the Macquarie–Barwon catchment within the Murray–Darling basin, is one of the main inland rivers in New South Wales, Australia.
+The Macquarie River or Wambuul is part of the Macquarie–Barwon catchment within the Murray–Darling basin, is one of the main inland rivers in New South Wales, Australia.

 The river rises in the central highlands of New South Wales near the town of Oberon and travels generally northwest past the towns of Bathurst, Wellington, Dubbo, Narromine, and Warren to the Macquarie Marshes.
 The Macquarie Marshes then drain into the Darling River via the lower Barwon River.

 Lake Burrendong is a large reservoir with capacity of 1190000 ML located near Wellington which impounds the waters of the Wambuul Macquarie River and its tributaries the Cudgegong River and the Turon River for flood control and irrigation.

 Name

 The Wiradjuri are the people of the three rivers, Wambuul, Kalare (Lachlan) and the Murrumbidjeri (Murrumbidgee).
 Wambuul means winding river, and included the tributary Fish River.
 It has also been spelt Wambool.

-The river was first documented for the British crown near Bathurst by European explorer, George Evans in 1812, who named the river in honour of Lieutenant-Colonel Lachlan Macquarie, who served as the last autocratic Governor of the Colony of New South Wales, from 1810 to 1821.
+The river was first documented for the British crown near Bathurst by European explorer, George Evans in 1812, who named the river in honour of Lieutenant-Colonel Lachlan Macquarie, who served as Governor of the Colony of New South Wales from 1810 to 1821.

-In December 2021 Wambuul was recognised as an official dual name by the Geographical Names Board of New South Wales after support from a local movement and the Bathurst Local Aboriginal Land Council.
+In December 2021, Wambuul was recognised as an official dual name by the Geographical Names Board of New South Wales after support from a local movement and the Bathurst Local Aboriginal Land Council.
 Either or both names may be used and both are given equal status.

 Geography

 From its origin the Wambuul Macquarie River flows for 960 km and drops around 517 m over its length.
 Lake Burrendong at 346 m is the only dam along the length of the river.
-Windamere dam, on the Cudgegong River, is operated in conjunction with Burrendong.
+Windamere Dam, on the Cudgegong River, is operated in conjunction with Burrendong.